casangi/casadocs/markdown/calibration-and-visibility-data/data-examination-and-editing/using-plotms-to-plot-and-edit-visibilities-and-calibration-tables.md

 # 7. Interactive Flagging

-Interactive flagging, on the principle of "see it --- flag it", is possible on the X-Y display of the data plotted by **plotms**.
-Use the cursor to mark one or more regions, and then flag, unflag, or list ([*Locate*](#3--interactive-tools--the-tools-tab--annotate-tab--and-tool-icons)) the data that falls in these regions of the display.
+Interactive flagging, on the principle of "see it --- flag it", is possible on the X-Y display of the data plotted by **plotms**[.
+Use the cursor to mark one or more regions, and then flag, unflag, or list ([*Locate*](#3--interactive-tools--the-tools-tab--annotate-tab--and-tool-icons)) the data that falls in these regions of the display.]{

 <div class="alert alert-warning">
 Do not attempt to flag data while another task is accessing the same data set.